chiemelaumeh/TicketManager/README.md

-# Tasks App
+# Ticket Manager
-Welcome to Task App (AKA Athena)!
-This application is for IT touble ticketing with three distinct UI/UX based on one of three roles.
+Welcome to Ticket Manager, This application is for IT touble ticketing with three distinct UI/UX based on one of three roles.

 # Roles
 #### User